LinhTangTD/AcademicWriting-CodeSample/README.md

 Repo of the full project: https://github.com/LinhTangTD/artist-recsys-for-twitter-users/

-## Code in R is the final research project for my Data Science class, submitting
+## Code in R is the final research project for my Data Science class
-This is a regression model to predict Success Index of Second-Generation Immigrants in the US.
+This is a LASSO regression model to predict Success Index of Second-Generation Immigrants in the US.

 The paper is submitted for review of the USCLAP (https://www.causeweb.org/usproc/usclap) competition.
 I'm the first author of the paper with my partner, Yesheng Chen from Grinnell College as the co-author.